Big data is useless.

 For many companies, the focus is on the collection of data.
 After all, as human beings we are prone to be hoarders.
 Wired by our survival extinct to collect and hoard for the leaner winter months that may come.
 So companies hoard data, as much as they can, for the illusive “What if?” scenario.
 “Maybe this will be useful someday,” they say.

-And it’s this hoarding without application that makes big data useless.
+And it’s this hoarding without without a data analyst, without application, that makes big data useless.

 As an agency, we have conversations all the time with our clients around the collection of data.
 When we ask them how much data they want collected, the answer is almost unanimous, ‘Collect as much data as you can!
 We want to know everything about anyone!
 Even if it’s not related to our product or the service we provide.”
 I’m looking at you here mobile games that ask for access to my phone records.
 Like knowing that I’m talking to my Dad is going to have any bearing on whether I purchase another level of “Mad Monkey Mayhem.”